philipithomas/www.philipithomas.com/_posts/2014-09-15-julia-jump.md

 The GurobiPy provides a comprehensive interface to the Gurobi solver, and it provides Pythonic tools and data structures for problem formulation.
 I used their proprietary [tuplelist](http://www.gurobi.com/documentation/5.6/reference-manual/py_tuplelist) data structure quite extensively.
 In scheduling problems, it made adding constraints for particular employees or particular time periods straightforward because its usage pattern feels like basic SQL.

 The GurobiPy syntax is readable for short problems, but for complex formulations it becomes exceedingly verbose.
 In addition, the use of many functions and constants becomes confusing.
 JuMP adds macros for adding multiple variables and multiple constraints that makes complex formulations more compact.
-It took about half the lines of code to convert the same problem from GurobiPy to JuMP.
+It took me about half the lines of code to convert the same problem from GurobiPy to JuMP.

 One of the most frustrating parts of the GurobiPy syntax was retrieving variable values after optimization.
 Instead of using the Python variables themselves, a unique string name is assigned during variable creation, and that string is used to retrieve the value after solving.
 JuMP brings sanity by allowing you to use variables instead of naming schemes to retrieve information.